iterorganization/SimDB/docs/user_guide.md

 ```bash
 simdb remote config list
 ```
-You can also view or edit `simdb.cfg` directly, but it is recommended to use the `simdb remote config` CLI commands to manage remotes to ensure the file stays well-formed.
+You can also view or edit `simdb.cfg` directly, but it is recommended to use the `simdb remote config` CLI commands to manage remotes to ensure the file stays correctly formatted.

-**ITER users:** See [Connecting to the ITER remotes](https://simdb.readthedocs.io/en/latest/iter_remotes.html) for a step-by-step guide to setting up and testing the ITER remote connection.
+**ITER users:** See [Connecting to the ITER remotes](https://simdb.readthedocs.io/en/latest/iter_remotes.html) for a step-by-step guide to setting-up and testing the ITER remote connection.

 The SimDB CLI is able to interact with remote SimDB servers to push local simulations or to query existing simulations.
 This is done via the simdb remote command: